Chains of Gold

 Chains of Gold is a 1991 American made-for-television crime drama film starring and co-written by John Travolta.
 It was directed by Rod Holcomb and included one of the early performances of Joey Lawrence, who was nominated for Young Artist Award for his role in the movie.

-The film premiered on Showtime on September 15, 1991 in United States and was released theatrically in Germany.
+The film premiered on Showtime on September 15, 1991, in United States and was released theatrically in Germany.
 It was released to DVD on December 15, 1998.

 The opening credits state that Chains of Gold is "based on actual events", though details of the actual events themselves remain difficult to pin down.

-The film was shot in Miami, Florida, USA.
+The film was shot in Miami, Florida, US.
 It is the only film so far written by twice-nominated Academy Award actor John Travolta.

 Plot

 Scott Barnes (Travolta) is a former ad executive turned social worker living in Miami.
-He is also a recovering alcoholic who stopped drinking after accidentally killing his son in a drunk-driving accident.
+He is also a recovering alcoholic who stopped drinking after killing his son in a drunk-driving crash.
 One of his cases is Tommy (Joey Lawrence) a street kid who has been selling crack for an organization called the Youth Incentive Program (YIP).
 Barnes is unaware of this, but suspects something when Tommy buys expensive gifts for his mother and sister.
 He also notices the YIP tattoo on Tommy's arm.

 Tommy is kidnapped by YIP and forced to package crack into vials in an abandoned building with many other children.
 After Tommy does not come home for several days, his sister calls the morgue and they inform her he is dead.
 Barnes goes to the morgue to identify Tommy, but discovers it is not him, although he sees the YIP tattoo on the corpse.
 While trying to find Tommy, he witnesses a shootout where one of the gunmen has a YIP tattoo.
 He goes to see Sgt.
 Palco (Bernie Casey), who tells him about YIP.
 Barnes, convinced Tommy has been kidnapped by YIP, then talks to the head of the narcotics division, Lt.
 Ortega (Hector Elizondo) who tries to convince him to stay away from the gang.

 While looking for Tommy in the streets, Barnes notices the YIP henchman James (Ramon Franco) and follows him to a nightclub.
 There, he meets his old girlfriend Jackie (Marilu Henner) and is shocked when he sees her speaking to James.
 After sleeping together, Barnes learns Jackie is a lawyer for YIP and tells her he wants to get into the organization to rescue Tommy.
 After some consternation, Jackie tells Barnes that YIP is willing to induct him as a member.